PraveenKumar-Rajendran/ImageToPDF_Converter_Merger/README.md

 > ### A simple python program to convert list of JPG files to single PDF

-- Use `ToBeConverted` folder to store the list of images to be converted.
+- Use `ToBeConverted` folder to store the list of .jpg files to be converted.

 - Run `ImageToPdf_Converter.py` To perform the conversion.